KaranS2111/HogwartsBot_RAG_LLM/README.md

 - **Modular Design**: Separate modules for retrieval, generation, and response synthesis.
 # Demo Usage
 Video of the demo use of this application is uploaded in the repo.
 Also, link of the demo is : https://drive.google.com/file/d/1VBvAZVhZXk-8ylrAAndh5CloQcqFUM6j/view?usp=sharing

+- The application best forms when asked questions in the following manner:
+     - What is Quidditch
+     - Ron loved Hermoine?
+     - Head of Ravenclaw and many more such awesome trivia from the movie series.
+     -
 # Installation
 To set-up HogwartsBot, follow the steps below: